Life in Korogocho

 Mary is 33 years old and has lived in the Korogocho slum since she was two.
 She and her husband have two sons and two daughters.
 She is one of the most active and loyal group members of MWAMKO.
 The family is dependant on the earnings of her husband who is a casual construction worker on various building sites in Nairobi.

-They live in a 10ft x10ft room made of corrugated iron sheets - in hot weather the house becomes extremely hot and in cold weather the house is extremely cold.
-For this single room they pay a monthly rent of Ksh 2,500/- (£19).
+They live in a 3m x 3m room made of corrugated iron sheets - in hot weather the house becomes extremely hot and in cold weather the house is extremely cold.
+For this single room they pay a monthly rent of Ksh 2,500/- (£17).
 Given her husband’s meagre earnings and their daily expenses, sometimes they hardly save enough for the rent and many times have fallen into arrears.

-She remains very optimistic that one day they will have access to a decent house and be able to raise her family in a clean and safe environment and hopes to find a way for her to enhance their livelihood.
+She remains very optimistic that one day they will have access to a decent house and be able to raise her family in a clean and safe environment, where she hopes also to enhance their livelihood with work locally.

-John was born in Korogocho in 1986, one of six children.
+Moses was born in Korogocho in 1986, one of six children.
 From age thirteen he was taught plumbing by his father, a skilled plumber and now a senior MWAMKO member.
-More than twenty years later John, too, is a skilled plumber, mainly doing small repairs, unblocking sewer lines, or installing piping and fittings.
+More than twenty years later Moses, too, is a skilled plumber, mainly doing small repairs, unblocking sewer lines, or installing piping and fittings.
 On a good day he may contract with a construction company and make up to Ksh 2,000/- (£15) per day.
-Sometimes he gets his own contracts like fitting a toilet, for which he can earn Ksh 6,000/- (£45) over two days.
+Sometimes he gets his own contracts like fitting a toilet, for which he can earn Ksh 6,000/- (£40) over two days.

 Martha was born in Kiambu County, where she attended Primary School but was unable, through poverty, to proceed to Secondary School.
 She married but her husband later died, leaving her with four children.
 She lives in a small mud-walled and iron-sheet roofed simple structure owned by her late husband’s family, who expect – and need - her to pay part of the Ksh 3,000/- (£22.50) monthly rent.
 She works in a nearby hospital where she makes Ksh 9,000/- (£67.50) a month.